christopher4040/pac-man/README.md

 # Pac-Man

 ## Description
-This website is for fun were you can move a Pac-Man horizontally using the arrow keys (left/right).
+This website is for fun, were you can move a Pac-Man horizontally using the arrow keys (left/right).

 ## Usage
-Visit [pac-man](https://christopher4040.github.io/pac-man/) to start playing with Pac-Man.
+Visit [pac-man](https://christopher4040.github.io/pac-man/) to start playing.

 ## Roadmap
 - Add vertical movements